gbdev/pandocs/content/MBC1.md

 the zero bank and the region of banks that the 4000-7FFF rom area can access to those for the selected game and then the game only changes the main ROM banking register.
-As far as the selected game knows, it's running from a 256 kB cart!
+As far as the selected game knows, it's running from a 256 KiB cart!

 These carts can normally be identified by having a Nintendo copyright header in bank 0x10.
 A badly dumped multi-cart ROM can be identified by